mattwachter/extract-diode-parameters/README.md

 # Automated extraction of diode model parameters

+Extract model parameters from measurements of diode current, voltage and capacitance at different temperatures.
+The model parameters can be used in an equivalent circuit.
+Plotting of measurement data and simulated diode behavior is also supported.

 This project was developed for the seminar [Hauptseminar Mikro-und Nanoelektronik](https://www.iee.et.tu-dresden.de/iee/eb/lehre/lv/lak/MIK_NANO_ET_lak.html) at TU Dresden by Matthias von Wachter.
-It aims to automate the extraction of diode model parameters.

 ## Getting started

-No actual installation required.
+No actual installation is required.
 Just clone the repo

 ```bash